siv2r/bip-frost-signing/README.md

 [^secnonce-ser]: The algorithms as specified here assume that the _secnonce_ is stored as a 64-byte array using the serialization _secnonce = bytes(32, k<sub>1</sub>) || bytes(32, k<sub>2</sub>)_.
 The same format is used in the reference implementation and in the test vectors.
 However, since the _secnonce_ is (obviously) not meant to be sent over the wire, compatibility between implementations is not a concern, and this method of storing the _secnonce_ is merely a suggestion.<br />
 The _secnonce_ is effectively a local data structure of the signer which comprises the value triple _(k<sub>1</sub>, k<sub>2</sub>)_, and implementations may choose any suitable method to carry it from _NonceGen_ (first communication round) to _Sign_ (second communication round).
 In particular, implementations may choose to hide the _secnonce_ in internal state without exposing it in an API explicitly, e.g., in an effort to prevent callers from reusing a _secnonce_ accidentally.

+[^why-verify-partialsig]: Verifying the signature before leaving the signer prevents random or adversarially provoked computation errors.
+This prevents publishing invalid signatures which may leak information about the secret key.
+It is recommended but can be omitted if the computation cost is prohibitive.

+[^lambda-cant-fail]: _GetSessionInterpolatingValue(session_ctx, my_id)_ cannot fail when called from _PartialSigVerifyInternal_.